home-assistant/addons/git_pull/README.md

   - rsa

 The protocol is typically known by the suffix of the private key --e.g., a key file named `id_rsa` will be a private key using `rsa` protocol.

-## Known issues and limitations

-- Currently, this add-on only support checking against Home Assistant >= 0.94 or less 0.91.

 ## Support